Martiless/flawlesscooking/README.md

 ### Gallery page:
 * Header and footer as above.

-### Responsiveness:
+## Responsiveness:
 All pages were checked using Google Dev tools to make sure they were desktop, tablet and mobile compatible.
+It was also tested using a Samsung Galaxy A52 and an iPad to make sure the website worked correctly

-### Browsers:
+## Browsers:
-This site was tested to make sure it loaded correctly on
+This website was tested out on various web browsers to make sure evenything loaded correctly.
+The browseres tested were:
 1. Google Chrome
 1. Microsoft Edge
 1. Mozilla Firefox